Clement-LVD/codexplor/README.md

 🧰🔧🔨 `codexplor` is a WIP 🧰🔧🔨

-`codexplor` offers R functions for explore, analyze and monitor a programming project, by turning it into a network of documents.
+`codexplor` offers R functions for explore, analyze and monitor a programming project.
+These tools are aimed to manage a programming project as a network of documents, with text-mining and network metrics & dataviz’.

-> 🖧 Construct a standardized report and get immediate insights on a
+> Thanks to the immediate insights, dataviz’ and deep reports offered by
-> given programming project, thanks to text-mining and network metrics,
+> `codexplor`, I understand the big picture of a programming project
-> deep analysis & cool dataviz’.
+> more efficiently.

 ### Installation